DIY Kitchen Renovation: How to Remodel Your Own Kitchen Without a Builder

 boiler cabinets

-The boiler unit was the most difficult piece to install due to the need to remove the back panel which provides the structural integrity of the cupboard.
-I’ve has to remove the back panel and special timber mounts had to be created to ensure the cabinet was secured around the boiler whilst still allowing access to the front and bottom panels.
+The boiler unit was the most difficult piece to install due to the need to remove the back panel, which provides the structural integrity of the cupboard.
+I had to remove the back panel, and special timber mounts had to be created to ensure the cabinet was secured around the boiler whilst still allowing access to the front and bottom panels.

 bolier cupboard installation